cysouw/diathesis/text/c04_reflexive.md

  \a.
 Er wäscht ihn.
  \b.
 Er wäscht sich.

 From a typological perspective, there is arguably a difference in this respect between languages with a pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive constructions [@dixon2014: 172ff.].
-For languages with verbal derivation it is probably preferable to analyze 'self-inflicting' reflexive constructions as a kind of diathesis.
+For languages with verbal derivation it is probably preferable to analyse 'self-inflicting' reflexive constructions as a kind of diathesis.

 Although German does not show diathesis for the 'self-inflicting' reflexive construction, the reflexive pronoun is used in various diatheses in German, for example anticausative \Next[a,b], see [@sec:reflexive-anticausative] or antipassive \Next[c,d], see [@sec:reflexive-accusative-antipassive].
 In these sentences, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
 There is a long tradition to call such constructions \textsc{middle}.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].